Vivekkosare/CustomerAPI/README.md

 # CustomerAPI
-.Net core Rest API for Customer CRUD operation
+Customer CRUD operation Rest API developed using Asp.Net Core and Entity Framework Core

 #To run the project